AMBIENTCORE/Phonodex/README.md

 ## Installation

 1. Clone the repository
-2. Setup a virtual environment so dependencies are not installed globally:
+2. Optional: Setup a virtual environment so dependencies are not installed globally:

 ```bash
 python3 -m venv venv